On the Natural Gradient of the Evidence Lower Bound: Introduction

-Originating from statistics, information geometry provides efficient methods in machine learning that are based on duality concepts from differential geometry \cite{amari2000methods, amari2016information, ay2017information}.
-Most prominently, it suggests as a fundamental structure a Riemannian manifold $({\mathcal M},g)$, equipped with a pair $(\nabla, \nabla^\ast)$ of affine connections that are dual with respect to the Riemannian metric $g$.
-A particularly important situation is given when the two connections are flat, which implies the existence of a pair of dual affine coordinate systems and a corresponding canonical divergence $D: {\mathcal M} \times {\mathcal M} \to {\mathbb R}_+$.
-These structures can lead to highly efficient learning algorithms when used together.
-On the one hand, the distinguished canonical divergence $D$ offers a natural way to define an objective or risk function for learning.
-When optimising this divergence in terms of the gradient descent method, the Riemannian metric $g$ should be applied, leading to the natural gradient method which plays a crucial role in the theory of neural networks and machine learning \cite{amari1998, ollivier2015, martens2020new}.
-With these choices, the learning trajectories are then simply straight lines in the above-mentioned affine coordinate systems.
-Loosely speaking, the learning converges to a solution in the most direct way \cite{fujiwara1995gradient}.
-This demonstrates the simplicity and efficiency of learning as a result of a consistent combination of the underlying structures.
+Originating from statistics, information geometry provides efficient methods for the field of machine learning which are based on duality concepts from differential geometry \citep{amari2000methods, amari2016information, ay2017information}.
+Most prominently, it suggests as a fundamental structure a Riemannian manifold $({\mathcal P},g)$, equipped with a pair $(\nabla, \nabla^\ast)$ of affine connections that are dual with respect to the Riemannian metric $g$.
+A particularly important situation is given when the two connections are flat, which implies the existence of a pair of dual affine coordinate systems and a corresponding canonical divergence $D: {\mathcal P} \times {\mathcal P} \to {\mathbb R}_+$.
+In this case, the geometry is comparable with the Euclidean geometry of ${\Bbb R}^d$, with $D$ being proportional to the standard squared distance function in ${\Bbb R}^d$.
+These structures can lead to highly efficient learning algorithms when consistently used together.
+To be more precise, the distinguished canonical divergence $D$ offers a natural way to define an objective or risk function $\mathcal{L}:\cP \rightarrow \mathbb{R}$ for learning.
+When optimizing this divergence in terms of the gradient descent method, the Riemannian metric $g$ should be applied to define the natural gradient ${\rm grad}_p \mathcal{L}$ in $p\in \mathcal{P}$ via the equation